dingari/grr-verk2/readme.md

-Verkefni 2 í Greiningu reiknirita í HÍ 2016

-Samanburður á reikniritum fyrir optimal binary tré
+## Analysis of algorithms - Programming project 2
+#### University of Iceland - Spring 2016

+Comparison of various algorithms to construct an optimal BST